 3. Develop Knowledge

 One of the benefits of Slite is that it has a low learning curve.
-The doc below is a template you can copy over to your own workspace, modify, and instruct people on how to use Slite.
+The docs below are templates you can copy over to your own workspace, modify, and instruct people on how to use Slite.

-After sharing some resources you can give people access to the account and encourage them to try the editor in their private channel.
-Using the / command allows them to create beautiful docs from scratch on no-time.
+After sharing some resources you can give people access to the workspace and encourage them to try the editor in their private channel.
+Using the / command allows them to create beautiful docs from scratch in no time.

 4. Foster Ability